 The present moment is the greatest gift we can enjoy, because each moment is a gift from God.
 Agape love encourages us to live in the moment, because every moment is an expression of agape from the Father.
 That moment will never come again.
 I have found several things to help me live in the moment, while enjoying the unconditional agape love of my Heavenly Father.
 May they help you, too.

 There are no magic pills or personal efforts that will cure anxiety overnight.
 Enjoyment of relationship with Christ through our union in Him and His life in us is the goal.
-A consistent unforced awareness of what God has done in Christ and your inclusion in that finished work and His unconditional agape, brings rest rather than regrets of the past, worries about the future and the constant underlying feeling of anxiety.
+A consistent unforced awareness of what God has done in Christ and your inclusion in that finished work and His unconditional agape, brings rest rather than regrets of the past.
+Rest rather than worries about the future.
+And rest rather than the constant underlying feeling of anxiety.
+The rest your soul longs for,